 Before you head to the bank (or bank’s website) to signup, however, it is important to compare the fees and benefits to other checking accounts to make sure you get the best deal and best account for your unique banking needs.

-What Are Some of the Most Popular Premium Checking Accounts?
+The Most Popular Premium Checking Accounts

 The best examples of premium checking accounts today come from the biggest banks in the country.
 Here is a quick sampling of what they offer: